intity/epub-js/examples/index.md

     Metadata value: `scrolled-doc`

     Displays each **section** or **chapter** of the ebook in its entirety as a single page of variable height that you can scroll up and down.
-The difference from example (3) is that the width and height of **views-container** is 100%, and the `pageWidth` option is 800.
-In addition, the `manager` option is set to `continuous`.
-This way, when a document reaches the end of the scroll, the next document will be added to the **views-container**, and so on until the end of the book.
+The difference from example (3) is that the width and height of `views-container` is 100%, and the `pageWidth` option is 800.

 5. [Continuous scrolling of documents (mobile)](scrolled-continuous.html)